Paramore: 2016–2019: Zac Farro's return and After Laughter

-2020–present: This Is Why
+2020–present: This Is Why and hiatus

 On May 11, 2020, Williams teased a potential return to a more guitar-driven sound on the band's sixth album, commenting, "We've found ourselves listening to a lot of older music that we grew up being inspired by."
 In January 2022, it was confirmed that the band had entered the studio to work on their upcoming sixth studio album.
 The band described the album as more "guitar heavy".
 On January 18, the band was announced to headline the newly founded Las Vegas–based When We Were Young festival alongside My Chemical Romance on October 22, 2022, which was one of the first live performances the band had played since September 2018.
-On May 10, it was announced that the band would headline the Austin City Limits Festival in Austin, Texas, during October on the 9th and 16th of the same year, alongside Red Hot Chili Peppers, P!nk and Lil Nas X.
+On May 10, it was announced that the band would headline the Austin City Limits Festival in Austin, Texas, during October on the 9th and 16th of the same year, alongside Red Hot Chili Peppers, Pink and Lil Nas X.

 On July 15, 2022, it was announced that Paramore would be embarking on a tour in October and November 2022.
 On September 28, 2022, the band released the song "This Is Why" as the lead single from This Is Why, released on February 10, 2023.
 In November 2022, the band changed the album cover for their 2013 self-titled album to a picture of Hayley Williams from behind.
 On December 8, 2022, the band released the second single, "The News".
 On January 12, 2023, the band released the third single, "C'est Comme Ça".
 Paramore was nominated for Favorite Music Group at the 2023 Kids' Choice Awards.
 On February 6, 2023, the band debuted the song "Running Out of Time" at their album release show in Nashville.
 On February 16, 2023, the band released a music video for the album's fourth single, "Running Out of Time".
 The band's song, "This is Why", was nominated for "Best Alternative" at the 2023 MTV Video Music Awards.

 The band began teasing an upcoming remix album, Re: This Is Why in late September 2023, posting audio snippets from the album on their official Discord server.
-The album was officially announced on October 2.
-The album is set for release on October 6.
+The album was officially announced on October 2, and released on October 6, 2023.
 Described as "almost a remix album", Re: This Is Why features reworked, remixed, and rewritten versions of songs from the band's 2023 album This Is Why, as well as an unreleased B-side demo.
-For the 66th Annual Grammy Awards, This Is Why won Best Rock Album and the album's title track won Best Alternative Music Performance.
+For the 66th Annual Grammy Awards, This Is Why won Best Rock Album, making Paramore the first female-fronted rock band to win that Grammy award, and the album's title track won Best Alternative Music Performance.